 While the dough is rising butter the pans, we used an 8-inch, 6-inch, and 4-inch round cake pans for the stacked cake and an 8-inch for the single layer cake.

-Make the caramel by stirring together the melted butter, brown sugar, honey, salt, and pecans.
+Stir together the melted butter, brown sugar, honey, salt, and pecans.
 Divide and spread the mixture in each pan.

 Cut the dough in half.
 Roll out each half into a rectangle about 10 by 15 inches.
 Position the rectangles vertically.

-Fill the dough.
 Spread each rectangle with 2 tablespoons of the room temperature butter, then half of the brown sugar and half of the cinnamon.
 Take a pizza cutter or sharp knife and cut about 8 strips from each rectangle.